AshishLakkapatri/Data-Visualisation-With-Tableau/README.md

 This project extension is inspired by the foundational work conducted in the "COVID-19 Data Exploration Project."
 The SQL skills applied in this Tableau integration were acquired through the guidance of Alex the Analyst.
 The analysis presented here serves as a practical demonstration of the seamless transition from SQL to Tableau for a holistic understanding of data.

 For detailed insights into the Tableau project and the SQL skills applied, refer to the tutorial series on Alex the Analyst's YouTube channel.

-**Note:** The project assumes the existence of specific tables (CovidDeaths, CovidVaccinations, etc.) in the PortfolioProject database, as established in the original SQL project.